 Packing for a trip to Maine in the summer can be tricky.
 I grew up there and have been packing for week-long trips “home” for the past 15 years…and yet I still have to remind myself (and ummm, my husband) of things every time.
 Like, “YES you need a sweatshirt even though it’s August.”

 Despite the sometimes crazy fluctuations in weather that can happen during a Maine summer, it’s absolutely my favorite time of year there.
-Living in the mid-Atlantic now, some summers here keep me holed up in the AC and out of unbearable heat (yes, you southerners can feel free to laugh).
+Living in the mid-Atlantic for 20 years, some summers would keep me holed up in the AC and out of unbearable heat (southerners can feel free to laugh, but it’s all relative).

 But in Maine….ahhhhh.
 The mild summer temperatures beg me to spend my days outside, and the heat of the campfire is always welcome in the crisp evening air.